Whether it was football or wrestling, the spotlight has always shined brightly on Tully Blanchard.

 After graduating from college, and a brief fling as freshman football coach at Kansas State, Blanchard played professional football as an offensive lineman for the Edmonton Eskimos of the Western Canadian League from 1950-53, where he was a teammate of future wrestling hall of famers Gene Kiniski and Wilbur Snyder.
 During his three seasons in Edmonton, Blanchard was chosen all-league twice and was a member of the 1952 Eskimo team that went to the 40th Grey Cup, losing to the Toronto Argonauts.

-Blanchard then went to play for the Calgary Stampeders for a season, which led to the beginning of his career in professional wrestling.
+Blanchard then went to play for the Calgary Stampeders for a season, which led to his career in professional wrestling.
 During the off-season, Blanchard taught school and wrestled for Stu Hart and his Big Time Wrestling promotion, a precursor to Stampede Wrestling.
 His earliest listed match is a victory over Lou Pitoscia on November 26th, 1953, in Regina, Saskatchewan.

 "My dad has the dungeon stories," Tully Blanchard said during a speech when his father was inducted into the Pro Wrestling Hall of Fame in 2016.
 "There was one shooter in our family, and it was my dad."